AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-explorer/create-a-revenue-explorer-report.md

 >
 >Not all Marketo Engage users have purchased this functionality.
 Contact the Adobe Account Team (your Account Manager) for details.

+>[!IMPORTANT]
+>
+>The Trash folder in Revenue Cycle Explorer has been temporarily hidden due to a bug.
+We are currently working on a fix, and your files are safe.
+Please contact [Adobe Support](https://nation.marketo.com/t5/support/ct-p/Support) if there are any files you need restored.

 1. Go to the **Revenue Explorer** area.

    ![](assets/image2015-3-24-13-3a24-3a56.png)